 - Discover foods you actually love and make you feel good

-- Trust yourself around your favorite foods and feel in control when eating
+- Trust yourself around your favorite foods

 - Become in touch with food’s physical effects on your body